-Each class of fellows in the FDA Commissioner's Fellowship Program consists of outstanding health care professionals, scientists, and engineers to apply to its two-year Fellowship Program, where they will receive regulatory science training and the chance to conduct cutting-edge research on targeted scientific, policy, or regulatory issues under the mentorship of FDA senior scientists.
+Each class of fellows in the FDA Commissioner's Fellowship Program consists of outstanding health care professionals, scientists, and engineers who receive regulatory science training and conduct cutting-edge research on targeted scientific, policy, or regulatory issues under the mentorship of FDA senior scientists.
 The CFP is no longer accepting applications.
 Please see the FDA Student, Fellowship, and Senior Scientist Programs website for information on other FDA Student, Fellowship, and Senior Scientist Programs.

 Preceptors and Coursework